Qarma-inspect/aloi/README.md

 # Aloi - Another Layer of Indirection

-Aloi - `Another layer of indirection` - provides a way to define "proxy" module layer that delegates all its callbacks to another module, which can be defined in config or use a default implementation.
+Aloi - `Another layer of indirection` - provides a way to define "proxy" module layer that delegates all its callbacks to another module, which can be defined in config.

 It can be useful when you want to have a module that can be easily swapped with a specific implementation, or to disconnect the module from the implementation details in microservices architecture, so no compile-time dependencies arise.